CeeJank/rock-paper-scissors/README.md

-# rock-paper-scissors
+rock-paper-scissors

-The Odin project - rock, paper, scissors
+The Odin project - rock, paper, scissors with javascript